 We’re going to be classic birders this morning and start out at a sewage treatment pond, but actually the lush pocket of desert surrounding the ponds are a great place to look for Crissal Thrasher and Sage Thrasher.
-Lark, ‘Gambel’s’ White-crowned, and Brewer’s Sparrows may be found in nice flocks.
+Lark Sparrow, ‘Gambel’s’ White-crowned, and Brewer’s Sparrows may be found in nice flocks throughout the scrub.
 White-winged Doves will be flying about town and we may find a Gray Flycatcher or Plumbeous Vireo in one of the resort oasis.
 Cooper’s Hawk lurk the brushlines.
 Some alkaline flats will be a nice place to try for Sagebrush Sparrow and LeConte’s Thrasher if needed.
 We should find Black-throated Sparrow, Verdin, Black Phoebe, and Rock Wren along the way.
 Phainopepla are commonly seen feasting on Desert Mistletoe.
-Watch for Western Side-blotched Lizards and other reptiles if the weather allows.
+Watch for Western Side-blotched Lizards and other reptiles if the weather is warm enough.
 The Roadrunner Club housing community has multiple freshwater ponds that host a large number of overwintering American Wigeon.
 Scanning through the flocks can often turn up Eurasian Wigeon and other interesting ducks.
 Costa’s Hummingbirds are common at flowering cacti.

 Day 8 – Local birding around San Diego.
 Departure from San Diego Int.
 Airport (SAN).

 Cost is $2,100 per person, based upon double occupancy, from San Diego, CA (Airport code SAN).

 This trip ends in same as arrival city (Airport code SAN).

 Cost includes airport transfers, all ground transportation, accommodations, entrance fees and services of your professional leader(s).